| || |

 What to expect

 Savannahs can be vast and seem empty wildernesses but in reality they are complex environments supporting a wide variety of plants, animals and indigenous peoples.
 They provide food, fuel, medicine and shelter but it is very easy to get lost or become disorientated.
 Unless you are with experienced and competent guides, a map and compass, GPS (if available) and the ability to use natural navigation signs, are essentials.
-Most expeditions in savanna are by vehicle, however, when walking it is a good idea to carefully study the lie of the land ahead as you go.
+Most expeditions in savannah are by vehicle, however, when walking it is a good idea to carefully study the lie of the land ahead as you go.
 It is equally important to keep looking behind you so you will see what the route looks like if you have to retrace your steps.
-Landmarks in savanna are rock outcrops, strangely shaped trees, watercourses, the shape of distant mountain ranges etc.
+Landmarks in savannah are rock outcrops, strangely shaped trees, watercourses, the shape of distant mountain ranges etc.

 On the move

-If you are walking in savanna never travel alone, particularly in areas where you may meet dangerous wildlife.
+If you are walking in savannah never travel alone, particularly in areas where you may meet dangerous wildlife.
 Every person on the expedition must carry a survival kit, plenty of water, a means of lighting fire, a whistle, a compass, a knife or machete and a first aid kit designed for the area.
 Most areas with dangerous game these days are in National Parks so you must employ an armed qualified ranger or authorized guide to accompany you.
 Note that in some countries poaching is a major problem and poachers are unpredictable and dangerous.
 Do not wear camouflaged clothing (illegal in some countries) as you may be mistaken for a poacher yourself and get into serious trouble, even be shot at.

-Dangers from Wildlife in Savanna Areas
+Dangers from Wildlife in Savannah Areas

 Wildlife experts claim that normally, lions rarely attack humans.
 Most recorded instances have been a result of ignorance or sheer stupidity on behalf of tourists, because of territory protection or severe hunger.
 Attacks do happen however, and usually result in death or severe mauling.